michaelpwest/phaser-typescript-template/README.md

 Under `src/config/debug.ts` you can toggle the following debug options:

-- **Disable menu:** You can have the game start automatically without having to select `Start Game` by setting `disableMenu: true`.
 - **Disable sound:** You can disable sounds by setting `disableSound: true`.
-- **FPS:** The game will be locked to 60 FPS and you can enable the FPS counter by enabling `fps: true`.
+- **FPS:** The game will be locked to 60 FPS and you can enable the FPS counter by setting `fps: true`.
 - **Physics:** You can enable physics graphics such as hit boxes by setting `physics: true`.

 ## 🛠️ Installation <a id="installation"></a>